JeffPaine/subaru_search/README.md

 # subaru_search

 Subarus are awesome cars.
-This tool will help you quickly search many Subaru dealer websites at once for subarus for sale by giving you a nice, sortable list of cars to scroll through.
-No more hunting through dozens of websites!.
+This tool will help you quickly search many Subaru dealer websites at once by giving you a nice spreadsheet of cars to easily sort through.
+No more clicking through dozens of websites!.

+You can take the resulting spreadsheet to the next level by calculating [Standard Scores](http://en.wikipedia.org/wiki/Standard_score) for things like mileage and price and then combining them to give you a sortable, comparable value for each car.

 **NOTE**: You are responsible for acquiring permission to retrieve data from each source.
 By using this software you agree to be responsible for the repercussions if you do not.